Cjcapiola/Causal-Question-RHR-and-exercise/Cardio_Exercise_Resting_Heart_Rate.md

 ### Data Collection

 The data utilized in this analysis originates from the National Health and Nutrition Examination Survey (NHANES).
+This data set was sourced from open access data provided via the researchers involved in the project.
+However, it contained a number of variables that can be considered confounding and also might exert an influence on changes in resting heart rate.
+Additionally, epidemiological data is hard to work with as variables are often presented in different ways either as discrete variables or as continos variables.
+These variables can also be considered as possible colliders.
+For example, someone who is training for an endurance race and therefore has a high duration of average weekly moderate-intensity cardio (Variable A) might have a decrease in resting heart rate (Variable B).
+However, it can be seen that someone who is attempting to run an endurance rate might also quit smoking (Variable C).
+A person with a high resting heart rate (Variable B) might also decide to quit smoking (Variable C) to improve their health.
+In this way, A can be said to be potentially causal on B and C while B can also be said to be potentiall causal on C making C a collider.

 ### Variables